“Identity is literally your repeated beingness” whatever you repeat is who you become.

 Background (short and simple)

-I did gymnastics for 6 years, Ninja for 10+ years, film and editing for 2 years.
-I’ve coached at 6 different gymnastics clubs over 6 years.
+I did gymnastics for 7 years, Ninja for 10+ years, and film and editing for 2 years.
+I’ve coached at 6 different gymnastics clubs over 7 years.
 I’ve worked with all types of kids including special needs.
-Qualification wise; cert III in fitness.
+Qualification-wise; cert III in fitness.
 GA Intermediate GFA Coach.

 Me as a person

 I love uniqueness and creativity.
-I’ll often try something new or innovative.
-Worst case I’ve learnt something.
+I’ll often try something new or innovative and aim to share strong mindsets with those in my classes

 Hobbies: Parkour and film, gaming and music.
 They’ve made me persistent, athletic and creative.